Let's Get Together

 Young People

-Indoor or 'short mat' bowls group meet from 2 - 4pm on a Tuesday afternoon.
-While others are playing, there is always plenty of time to chat over tea and biscuits.
-David Wood.
+Tuesday: 2.00-4.00pm - Indoor or 'short mat' bowls While others are playing, there is always plenty of time to chat over tea and biscuits.

-The Tea Room is open on the first Wednesday of the month from 2 - 4pm, with lovely cakes, tea and coffee, the atmosphere is relaxed and chatty.
-Sometimes there is an activity or a speaker; the police and other local people drop in to advise and help: Caroline Jessup.
+1st Thursday: 2.00-4.00pm - The Tea Room is open with lovely cakes, tea and coffee, the atmosphere is relaxed and chatty.
+Sometimes there is an activity or a speaker; the police and other local people drop in to advise and help.

-The Lilac Lounge Lunches are cooked on the third Thursday at 12.30pm, and are particularly for the elderly or those who live alone, but everyone is welcome.
-There is no charge, they are run on a donation basis:
+3rd Thursday: 12.30-2.30pm - The Lilac Lounge Lunch hosts a cooked meal.
+Mainly for the elderly or those who live on their own, but everyone is welcome.
+There is no fixed charge but donations are welcome.

 Here To Minister